Discover the Murray River, Lakes and Coorong on a self-drive holiday. Travelling by car is the most convenient way to explore the region.

 Mid Murray Self-Drive Eco Tour is a 130 kilometre loop from Mannum through spinifex and saltbush plains, by parks and a waterfall.
 Discover Murray River Trail follows the entire length of the Murray River and Mallee.
 Mallee Highway Touring Route incorporates things to do and see in Pinnaroo, Lameroo and other Mallee towns.
 Tolmer Escort Gold Route follows the footsteps of Alexander Tolmer, who worked with SA Police to boost the state’s future through gold routes in the 1850s.

-Melbourne to Adelaide Touring Route takes in the Coorong and spectacular inland scenery between the two cities.
+drive takes in the Coorong and spectacular inland scenery between the two cities.
 Narrung and Lake Albert Ring Route allows you to discover Aboriginal culture and the wildness of the Lakes and Coorong.
-For more information, visit your nearest Visitor Information Centre or visitor information outlet.

 Ferries, locks and weirs

 Locks and weirs make the Murray River easy to navigate.
 To see Lock 1 at Blanchetown in action, or for river access in a boat, visit between 8am and 11:30am, and 1pm to 4:30pm any day, except Christmas Day (grounds are open from 8am to 4:30pm).